This post may contain affiliate links where I earn a commission.

 Do you like to write?
-Do you have something that would help other people?
-Do you have a unique perspective?
+Would you like to help other people?
+Is your perspective unique?

 Then maybe blogging is for you!
 All you need to do is create a website, start writing some posts, and then spread the word.

 You can make money from your blog through affiliate links, selling your own courses, paid posts, and advertisements on your site.

 Pros: Potentially lucrative, you can literally do this from a laptop on the beach, easy to start, and cheap to start.